 McGary’s lack of versatility could push him to day 2, but he’s a plug and play right tackle who’ll start for a decade in the NFL.
 And while he doesn’t have the quickest feet or the longest arms, I didn’t notice too many edge rushers having success against him in the Pac-12.
 He’s a better athlete than often given credit for, but whether he moves well enough to function effectively in Matt LaFleur’s outside zone running scheme is certainly a fair question.
 My answer would be yes, but I’m sure there are those who will disagree.

 If it’s almost impossible to predict who the Packers will take at 30, you can remove the word almost when it comes to predicting what they’ll do at 44.
 But here’s a guess based on the players likely to be available.
 Of course, some of these players may no longer be options depending on what the Packers did earlier.

 1. NASIR ADDERLEY (S/Delaware)

 Adding a true single-high safety to pair with Adrian Amos is imperative, and Adderley could be just the guy for the job.
 He’s raw – and that led to occasional lapses in coverage in college – but his potential is exciting.
-The former cornerback has the athleticism to cover running backs, tight ends and wide receivers all over the field.
-People would often say that about former Packers Ha Ha Clinton-Dix and Morgan Burnett, but in the case of Adderley, it’s actually true.
+The former cornerback has the athleticism to cover running backs, tight ends, and wide receivers all over the field.
+People would often say that about former Packers Ha Ha Clinton-Dix and Morgan Burnett, but in Adderley’s case, it’s actually true.